10 Basic Cooking Skills for Kids

 At our recent gingerbread party, a mom was asking me how I was so laid back and I was telling her how I used to make all these rules for the gingerbread creations.
 I was always miserable because everyone didn’t do it perfectly how I wanted.
 Guess what?
 Other people have great ideas too and letting kids learn on their own is great for building their self-esteem.

-Allowing families to create together with no expectations is a great way to let them have a fun bonding experience.
+Allowing families to have a fun bonding experience and not get in the way.
 Guess what else?
 When I was complaining to everyone that this had to be this way and that, they were probably miserable too.
 That’s not what I want at all.

 I have learned to let other people take the lead and they come up with some super things.